 No doubt, Allah Almighty blesses every fast observer with special patience and self-control power to complete the fasting process.
-Still, some new Muslims, health sensitive people and hard working employees find it difficult to observe fast normally for longer period of time.
-Following are the some common problems that such fast observes usually face and the time tested tips to make them have easy fasting during Ramadan.
+Still, some new Muslims, health sensitive people and hard-working employees find it difficult to observe fast normally for a longer period of time.
+The following are some common problems that such fast observes usually face and the time tested tips to make them have easy fasting during Ramadan.

-1- Some people start feeling heart burn two to three hours ago Iftar time.
-Mostly, they have problem with the digestive system or have quite big bodies to feed.
+1- Some people start feeling heartburn two to three hours ago Iftar time.
+Mostly, they have a problem with the digestive system or have quite big bodies to feed.
 Observations have revealed that eating two to three dates at the Sehri time reduces this problem to a considerable extent.

 2- Almost every fast observer just starts drinking water madly after Iftar because the thirst is almost out of control.
 This creates health problems and dullness.
 Making a date-shake in the Iftar and drinking a couple of glasses satisfies this thirst to a considerable extent.

 Ramadan Kareem comes with lots of gifts and blessings.
 But, sometimes, it really becomes difficult for some people to fulfill all the requirements of fasting in their toleration limits.
-Above tips may help in making things easier and happy.
+The above tips may help in making things easier and happy.

-In this scenario, the diet and nutrition during Ramadan, plays a great big role in making it easier and really beneficial for the fast observers.
-You have lesser time to prepare the Sehri and have to make it a sufficient one for such long period of time.
-Foods that produce filling effect in the stomach for longer period of time, expanding the hunger toleration span are the ideal ones for summer Ramdan.
-Usually, saturated carbohydrates and proteins take most long to get digested and stay in the stomach and gut for most of the time.
+In this scenario, the diet and nutrition during Ramadan play a great big role in making it easier and really beneficial for the fast observers.
+You have lesser time to prepare the Sehri and have to make it a sufficient one for such a long period of time.
+Foods that produce filling effect in the stomach for a longer period of time, expanding the hunger toleration span are the ideal ones for summer Ramadan.
+Usually, saturated carbohydrates and proteins take most long to get digested and stay in the stomach and gut most of the time.

-So, half-fried eggs, or omelet with a good amount of onion, cabbage, tomato and green chili serve best as sauce.
-Coupling them with the twisted loafs having saturated fats filled in the twists and then fried in the fats as well (Ghee or Bal Wale Parathe), can keep you easy for about 10 hours.
-Eating a couple of dates will help fight starving and heart burn.
-Similarly, meat, milk and other protein and carbohydrate rich foods will also help.
+So, half-fried eggs or an omelet with a good amount of onion, cabbage, tomato, and green chili serve best as a sauce.
+Coupling them with the twisted loaves having saturated fats filled in the twists and then fried in the fats as well (Ghee or Bal Wale Parathe), can keep you easy for about 10 hours.
+Eating a couple of dates will help fight starving and heartburn.
+Similarly, meat, milk and other protein and carbohydrate-rich foods will also help.

 3-Best Iftar drink recipes for Summer Ramadan